lgvalle/android-flux-todo-app/README.md

 As a result **business logic is not complex**.
 At least not as complex as web apps have.
 Well you have to deal with platform issues: memory, storage, pause, resume, network, location, etc. But that is not your app business logic.
 You have all of that in every app.

-So it seems that most of the apps will not benefit from things like decoupled Interactors with job priority execution queues.
+So it seems that most of the apps out there will not benefit from things like  complex layer divisions or job priority execution queues.

 They may just need a **simple way to organise code, work together efficiently and find bugs easily**.